iSchomer/Dualfoil_Storage_Device/input_diff.md

 ```

 lastly line 1010:
+_note: only location where file 13 is written to or read from; unclear purpose_

 ```fortran
       icheck = 0 ! check that all the data is read in correctly for a restart